Shannon Forrest: Toto

 Forrest has been a touring musician with Toto since 2014, taking the place of Keith Carlock.
 Forrest performed earlier with Toto in 2009, sitting in for Simon Phillips, when they were inducted into the Musicians Hall of Fame and Museum in Nashville and he cites Jeff Porcaro and Lenny Castro as his biggest influences.
 After disbanding in 2019, Toto returned in 2020 with a new lineup which didn't include Forrest.
-However, it was announced on the band’s Facebook page that he and keyboardist Greg Phillinganes were returning ahead of the 2024 tour.
+However, it was announced on the band’s Facebook page that he and keyboardist Greg Phillinganes were returning ahead of the 2024 tour..
+On May 5, 2026 after the first leg of the 2026 Toto tour Forrest announced that he would leave Toto and a day later Keith Carlock was announced as his replacement.

 Dukes of September

 From 2010 to 2012, Forrest played with Boz Scaggs, Michael McDonald, and Donald Fagen on their Dukes of September tours.

 Equipment

 Forrest currently plays Pearl Drums, Paiste Cymbals, Remo Drumheads, and Innovative Percussion.
 Previously, he was the sole exclusive artist for the Brady Drum Company.
 For his work with Toto, Forrest used a Brady Jarrah Ply drum kit with a red sparkle finish, which was mounted on a Pearl Icon rack.

 Forrest also plays Gon Bops Mariano Congas, Mariano bongos, and Mariano Djembes.